scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

 .. figure:: modelandnoise.png

-  Spitz’s data model (left) consists of two events  at 200 ms on all traces.
+  Spitz’ data model (left) consists of two events  at 200 ms on all traces.
 One event has amplitude gradient 1.05.
 The other does not change laterally.
 The noise model is constant amplitude at time 200 ms, with a changed wavelet.

 .. figure:: ramp.png